God-dev1ce/YOLO-RH/README.md

 Data Pre-processing: The only pre-processing step applied to the input images was resizing them to a resolution of 640×640.
 No other pre-processing techniques were used.
 Dataset Split: The dataset was randomly split into training, validation, and test sets with a ratio of 8 : 1 : 1.
 A fixed random seed of 42 was used to ensure the reproducibility of the results.

-Resource Directory
+Figures

-The ./figures/ directory contains all high-resolution figures used in the experimental analysis section of the paper, including:

-The complete training loss curve.
+All high-resolution figures from the experimental analysis in the paper, along with the complete training loss curve, are provided in the ./figures directory.
-Other analysis figures presented in the paper.

 Fig. 4.
 Standard Deviation Chart of The Ablation Study
 <table>